Contributing Gear Editor

 When it comes to wetsuits, Roxy knows how to make them the way women want them.
 While other companies offer women’s suits, they are often spinoffs of their men’s designs and include a little too much room in the wrong places, and not enough room in others, if you know what we mean.

 Made from limestone-derived neoprene, the Syncro has all the features you’d expect in a solid wetsuit: thermal lining on the chest, triple glued and blind stitched (GBS) seams, a chest entry system, strong kneepads, and an internal chest key loop.
 The suit also features a thermal smoothie on the chest to keep you protected on windy days.
 The suit sports recycled polyester and nylon linings that make for both an eco-friendly and comfortable suit.
-The combination of features results in a suit that fits well, is moderately stretchy, and is overall quite comfortable.
+The combination of features results in a suit that fits well, is moderately stretchy, and overall is quite comfortable.

 Although the suit is black, it features a subtle pattern on the sleeves, which gives it a little added flair.
 The suit is available at an affordable price while offering the technical features that comprise a good suit.
 This suit runs a little small, so we would recommend ordering one size up from your usual size for that perfect fit.
+If you prefer a brighter, bolder suit, the Roxy x Rowley Chest Zip Wetsuit is another great suit from Roxy but in no way is it subtle.
+The Roxy x Rowley runs true to size and is also made from recycled materials, resulting in a stretchy and all-around comfortable suit.

 CHECK PRICE ON Amazon CHECK Out the New Swell Series Suit On REI

-Most Sustainable Wetsuit
+Best Sustainable Wetsuit

 Patagonia R2 Full Wetsuit ($509)